Ahista Ahista (2006 film): Plot

 Ankush Ramdev scrapes a living by acting as a witness in Delhi's marriage registrar bureau.
-Megha has run away from her home in Nainital, to marry her love Dheeraj.
+Megha has run away from her home in Nainital to marry her love, Dheeraj.
 On the day of their marriage, Dheeraj does not show up.
 However, Ankush helps Megha by getting her a job at a local old age home so that she has the security of a roof over her head.
-As time passes Megha begins to realize her potential as an educated girl who had earlier dedicated her life to her boyfriend and that relationship, thinking that there was nothing more to her.
-She tells Ankush that she is glad Dheeraj stood her up at the Marriage Bureau, so that she could discover herself.
+As time passes, Megha begins to realize her potential as an educated girl who had earlier dedicated her life to her boyfriend and that relationship, thinking that there was nothing more to her.
+She tells Ankush that she is glad Dheeraj stood her up at the Marriage Bureau so that she could discover herself.

 Ankush realizes that the meager amount he earns each day is not enough for him.
 He still has to repay the loan he had taken for Megha.
-He starts working as a bank's representative who opens bank accounts for a commission.
+He starts working as a bank's representative, who opens bank accounts for a commission.
 He is later able to repay the loan.
 On learning this, Megha reprimands him for doing so much for a girl who was a stranger to him.
 However, Ankush believes he has changed for the better because of Megha and her faith in him.

 Life progresses well for Ankush.
-Soon he gets an offer to join the same bank as an Area Supervisor, at a handsome salary.
-Ankush hesitates, as fluent English is a pre-requisite.
+Soon he gets an offer to join the same bank as an area supervisor at a handsome salary.
+Ankush hesitates, as fluent English is a prerequisite.
 Megha gives him the confidence to realize that all he needed was an opportunity in life to succeed.
 A relationship develops between Megha and Ankush.

 However, Dheeraj then returns, looking for Megha.
 Ankush tries to force Dheeraj to return to Nainital.
 He unsuccessfully tries everything that he can.
 He even shows Dheeraj a fake death certificate of Megha, but Dheeraj refuses to believe it.

 One day Ankush's friend informs Dheeraj of Megha's whereabouts on the same day Megha and Ankush have planned to get married.
 On seeing Dheeraj, she gets upset at him and asks him to leave.
-Dheeraj agrees, but he also insists her to listen to what had happened to him when he was coming to Delhi from Nainital.
+Dheeraj agrees, but he also insists she listen to what had happened to him when he was coming to Delhi from Nainital.
 He was then the victim of a plan to bomb the train but somehow escaped.
 Megha realizes that what Dheeraj did was not intentional.